-The other thing that attracted us to the plan was the make or break aspect.
-Whereas the other two plans had us wondering about the natural or social elements we were reliant on, if we got caught attempting an escape, we’d likely be shot on sight.
+The other thing that attracted us to the plan was the make-or-break aspect.
+Whereas the other two plans had us wandering about the natural or social elements we were reliant on, if we got caught attempting an escape, we’d likely be shot on sight.
 I didn’t want to die, but I had to admit that the liberty or death approach seemed much better than plans filled with loads of anxiety and anticipation.

-So after going through all our options, it appeared as though we were decided on our course of action.
-Now all we needed was to come up with a plan on how to carry that out.
+After deliberating over all our options, it appeared as though we were decided on our course of action.
+Now all we needed was to come up with a plan on how to carry that plan out.
 Even though we only had about twenty-four hours, neither of us could keep our eyes open any longer.
 But that was ok.
-For the first time in my sixteen years of memories, I wasn’t taking my humanity for granted.
+For the first time in my seventeen years of memories, I wasn’t taking my humanity for granted.

 “I love you, Cruz.”

-“I love you too, Jenny.”
+“I love you too, Jada.”

+I understand how fickle a seventeen year old’s use of “love” might seem to those looking on from the outside.
+Admittedly, I, myself have been cynical about the way “love” seems to be thrown around amongst teenagers.
+It almost seems that the use of the “L” word is directly proportional to one’s hormone level.

+But you also have to understand that there are some events and experiences which can catalyze love.
+When two people share similar values, and those values are deep-seated values – that can fast-track love.
+Cruz and I valued our lives and valued fighting the injustice of subordinating and discarding a whole class of humans.
+Our deep values bonded us quickly.

+We were also bonded quickly because of the situation we found ourselves in.
+When one is put in a position to trust their very lives and deepest truths and secrets to another, such a situation inherently draws the two together.

+So did Cruz and I really love each other after a week?
+Yes.
+Now, this may not have been the “I’m going to marry you” kind of love, but it was a distinct, deep connection with another which differentiated it from all other relationships in the universe.
+It may not have been an erotic or romantic love, but it was genuinely love.

-I once again fell asleep on Cruz’s chest.
+I contemplated this love as I once again fell asleep on Cruz’s chest.
 This would perhaps be the last time I would dream of love and bliss.

 Every day, many words we say,